 We all know Anna Kendrick is funny, but have you read her book Scrappy Little Nobody?
 Seriously, do it.
 This book had me laughing so much, that people in the kid pick up line at school was giving me weird looks.
 And I did not care.
 It’s about things she has experienced throughout her life, some of them are sad, but it’s all relatable even the auditioning stories.
 She’s just as uncomfy in every day life as the rest of us.
 She made me want to read biographies, gasp!

 I was bored one day and decided to binge on Netflix.
 I ran across a TV series called The Last Kingdom, it’s about the early years of England when it was being ruled by multiple kings and other people were raiding the land.
 Hello, I was hooked on the first episode.
 It was by total accident that I discovered it was based on a series.
 Of course I had to read it.
-The series is by Bernard Cornwell, the main character is not based on actual person, but it is based on actual events.
+The Last Kingdom by Bernard Cornwell, the main character is not based on actual person, but it is based on actual events.
 I am obsessed with this series and am itching to buy the other 9 so I can finish this.
 Like now.
 Also when is the next season coming to Netflix, OMG!!!!

 Last, but certainly not least, The Happiness Project by Gretchen Rubin.
 This book hit home in LOT of areas.
 Especially the part of not having a bad life per say, and yet feeling unsatisfied.
 She sets a goal for each month on the things she wants to work on to create her happiness.
 She talks about how hard it was, what she learned, and how it changed her life each month/chapter.
 By the end, she has learned a lot about what it means to be happy and how each of us has a unique journey to find our own version of happiness.
 Like The Cozy Life, I plan on re-reading this book, many times, to absorb all of it’s insight.